xtuml/training/courses/System Modeling with the xtUML Editor/Configuration Management with GitHub and eGit/quiz.md

 __Choices:__
   - Clone a remote repository
-  - Create a repository on Github
+  - Create a public repository on Github
   - Create a local repository

 __Answer:__